Galileo (1975 film): Casting

+Prior to casting Topol, Losey had lobbied for Rod Steiger to play the title role.

 Music

 Hanns Eisler (left) and Bertolt Brecht, his close friend and collaborator, East Berlin, 1950.

 For the 1947 stage production, Hanns Eisler composed music for a series of songs that were sung by a trio of boys at the beginning of each of the fourteen different scenes of the play.
 In addition, the ninth scene is a musical entertainment occurring on April Fool's Day, 1632.
 Historically, 1632 was one year before Galileo was convicted of heresy by the Roman Inquisition.
 The Ballad Singer and his wife sing about Galileo's effect on civil order to a rowdy crowd.
 Eisler composed the music for the ballad, which included orchestration for seventeen instruments.
 A recording of Eisler himself singing this ballad has been released, together with many other recordings related to the collaboration of Laughton, Brecht, and Eisler.
 Since 1930, Eisler had been Brecht's close friend and collaborator, and their collaboration continued after they had both decamped from Hollywood to East Berlin.

 The film retains both the songs for boys' voices and the ballad.
 During production, it was discovered that the scores for most of the instruments in Eisler's orchestration of the ballad were lost.
 Losey had Richard Hartley finish the orchestration anew.
 The Ballad Singer was played by Clive Revill, and his wife by Georgia Brown.
 The orchestra is apparently uncredited.